Gudbrandsdalsleden: Oslo - Trondheim

 Oslo - Gjøvik/Hamar - Trondheim

-Gudbrandsdalsleden is Norway's longest hiking trail.
-This was the main road from Oslo to Nidaros in the Middle Ages and is one of the most visited and developed pilgrimage routes in Norway.
+The Gudbrandsdalsleden trail is Norway's longest hiking trail.
+This was the main road from Oslo to Nidaros (the old name of Trondheim) in the Middle Ages and is one of the most visited and developed pilgrimage routes in Norway.
+The trail is suitable for most people, it is well marked and can be walked in stages or as one long hike.
+It is also easily accessible by public transport like train.

-The trail continues further up on Dovrefjellet up to 1200 masl.
+The trail continues further up on Dovrefjell, up to 1200 masl.
 The area is dominated by mountain scenery, it is sparsely populated and there is no direct local supply during the next 100 km to Oppdal.

-From Oppdal to Trondheim, it is mostly forests and cultural landscapes that characterize the trail
+From Oppdal to Trondheim, it is mostly forests and cultural landscapes that characterize the trail.

 Experiences along this route